As an Amazon Associate, I earn from qualifying purchases.

 3. Dispose of Waste Properly

-– Pack out everything you bring with you and dispose of waste at designated dump stations or trash cans at all times.
+– Leave zero waste.
+Pack out everything you bring with you and dispose of waste at designated dump stations or trash cans at all times.
 If they aren’t available, properly bury human waste in a hole six inches deep 200 feet from any water source and away from the campsite.

 4. Leave What You Find